 <connector oid="38d81d33-ddde-46a1-ada6-b905778377a5"> <name>ICF com.evolveum.polygon.connector.ldap.LdapConnector v18.104.22.168</name> <framework>http://midpoint.evolveum.com/xml/ns/public/connector/icf-1</framework> <connectorType>com.evolveum.polygon.connector.ldap.LdapConnector</connectorType> <connectorVersion>22.214.171.124</connectorVersion> <connectorBundle>com.evolveum.polygon.connector-ldap</connectorBundle> <namespace>http://midpoint.evolveum.com/xml/ns/public/connector/icf-1/bundle/com.evolveum.polygon.connector-ldap/com.evolveum.polygon.connector.ldap.LdapConnector</namespace> <schema> <definition> <xsd:schema> .... connector configuration schema in XSD format is here ... </xsd:schema> </definition> </schema> </connector>

-This is usually JAR file that contains the connector classes.
+Connector code is usually packaged in a JAR file that contains the connector classes.
 The file has to be downloaded and "deployed" to midPoint.
 Some connectors are already bundled with midPoint and their code is a part of midPoint.

-Some connectors are already packaged (bundled) with midPoint.
-At the time of this writing it is:
+Some connectors are already packaged (bundled) with midPoint:

 The JAR file for these connectors is part of midPoint distribution.
 Therefore these connectors are available automatically in any midPoint instance.
 No extra installation is necessary.